Here are some answers to the most frequently asked questions about your donations

 I want to send money to a particular program of Podari Zhizn or Gift of Life, but I am in the United States, so it’s easier to send money to you.
 Where do my contribution go?

 We share a common mission with our sister-charities - Podari Zhizn and Gift of Life: a child’s life should not depend on money.
 However, all three charities have different programs to achieve our common goals.
 For example, Podari.Life sees it as narrowing the gap between US and Russia ability to fight childhood cancer, and we are more focused on doctors’ education and access to US-practices and research.
 So your donation will help us with our programs which work toward common mission.
 However, if you are set on contributing towards a particular program by one of our charities, please let us know, and we’ll transfer your contribution to the designated account.

 How much of each donated dollar do you spend on your company and your office?

-To be honest, it is hard to tell exactly. because we started to operate only last year and Podari.Life is still a relatively small charity.
-As of today, our operational expenses are slightly less than 8%, including all transaction* and legal fees.
+To be honest, it is hard to tell exactly. because we started to operate only two years ago and Podari.Life is still a relatively small charity.
+As of today, our operational expenses are slightly more than 8%, including all transaction* and legal fees.
 We have not yet had any fundraising expenses, but in order to grow we may need to spend here, along with minor office expenses.
 We want to assure you that these costs - offices expenses, transaction fees and fundraising cost - will be kept under 10% of our total expenditure.
 So, it is correct to say that no more than 10 cents from one donated dollar will go towards covering our operational expenses.
 We do aspire to grow to be able to pay salaries to professionals who will be able to take our charity to a new level, while still keeping our operation costs as low as possible.

 *see below about transaction fees